DarkPro2102/DarkPro2102/README.md

 ## Introduction

-Hello, I'm Diego Bejarano, a junior Python developer with a passion for artificial intelligence and machine learning.
-I'm currently working on projects to build my skills and get my first job in the field of data science or artificial intelligence.
-Learning new things every day is my main goal, and I believe that my passion for technology and my dedication to learning make me a strong candidate for any future opportunities.
+Hello, I'm Diego Bejarano, a Python developer with a passion for artificial intelligence and machine learning.
+I'm currently working on projects to improve my skills in the field of data science or artificial intelligence.
+Learning new things every day is my main goal and I am always looking for opportunities to keep learning and improve my abilities.

 ## Projects